 Fontana de Trevi is also a very popular filming location, and has been featured in classic films such as La Dolce Vita and Roman Holiday, as well as modern comedies like Sabrina Goes To Rome and The Lizzie McGuire Movie.

 Rome’s culinary scene is simply incredible: from the best Italian pizza to some of the finest Espresso, from Jewish-style artichokes to some delicious Italian ice cream.
-Foodies looking to take a comprehensive dive into Rome’s food culture, you can think of a food tasting tour!
+One of the best things to do in Rome is to explore the city’s cuisine via a food tour!
 A tour will offer you the opportunity to enjoy some of the best pizza in town at the city’s oldest bakery, Sicilian patisseries, mouthwatering paninis, the tastiest Roman Supplis, rich Italian chocolate, and more!
 The cool thing is that many tours can be personalized to the tour-goer’s preferences.
 They’re a delightful way to experience the tastes of the Eternal City with a friendly and knowledgeable local guiding the way.

 I highly recommend foodies searching for the best pizza in Rome add Forno Campo de’ Fiori to their itinerary if it isn’t on there already.
 The restaurant, which dates back to the 1700s, employs a team of expert bakers who preserve ancient artisanal traditions by using nothing but the highest quality ingredients in the food they create.
 I highly recommend their light and delicate pizza bianca.

-One of the most iconic symbols of the Eternal City, the Roman Colosseum is not only the a widely recognized structure; it’s also an emblem of life in ancient Rome.
+One of the most iconic symbols of the Eternal City, the Roman Colosseum is not only a widely recognized landmark; it’s also an emblem of life in ancient Rome.
+Visiting it is easily one of the top things to do in Rome.
 Commissioned between 70 and 72 A.D. by Emperor Vespasian and completed in 80 A.D., the Colosseum was the largest amphitheater in the Roman world.

 The Colosseum is best known as the site of gladiator battles that were watched by up to 50,000 spectators, but the amphitheater was also used for hunts, wild animal fights, and even mock naval engagements.
 The Colosseum was active for four centuries until it fell into disuse in the sixth century A.D.
 After centuries of weather, natural disasters, vandalism, and neglect destroyed much of the amphitheater, efforts to restore what remained of the Colosseum began in the 1990s.
 Guided tours are now offered daily, including ones of the main amphitheater, as well as more expensive tours of its underground chambers, which are usually off-limits to the public.

-It’s no surprise that The Vatican is the most popular tourist destination in Rome.
+It’s no surprise that The Vatican is the most popular things to do in Rome for tourists.
 The independent city-state is an ecclesiastical state that is ruled by the Pope, who is also the bishop of Rome and the head of the Catholic church.
 The Vatican is also home to important religious and cultural sites, including the Sistine Chapel and St. Peter’s Basilica.

 The Vatican isn’t just a destination for those who practice Catholicism, though, as the 110-acre state also contains the Vatican museum, which is the largest in Italy.
 Inside, art and Christian history enthusiasts will find gorgeous sculptures and beautiful artwork collections set up by various Popes over the years.